What type of content do you primarily create?

 Tip: There are some ChatGPT plugins specifically for math, so it feels like a win-win to use them together.

-Find this: ChatGPT image search
+ChatGPT image input for search functions

 I found that if you ask about a specific element in an image, it tends to search, but if you ask an interpretive question about the contents of the image, it usually will attempt to answer based on its internal knowledge.
+For example, when analyzing a chart or diagram, ChatGPT can either interpret the visual data directly or search for supporting information.

 But rather than relying on its decisions, a better habit to get into is asking it explicitly to use search—or not.